robertmitchellv/nvim/README.md

 <br>

-This is a WIP based on a set up that really impressed me.
+Started with [glepnir's](https://github.com/glepnir) `cosynvim`, which was recently renamed to `dope`.
+There's a big change from using `packer` to `lazy.nvim`, which was interesting to see what changed.
+I'm gradually moving towards having most of my `~/.config/` as a repo with all dots and config for wezterm, starship, etc that powers my personal development environment all in one place (sort of like [folke's](https://github.com/folke) dots; I like that set up a lot).

 ## Geting started

 ### Install neovim

-This _should_ be installed from the script run earlier in the `dotfiles` repo, but if it's not grab from the neovim [releases](https://github.com/neovim/neovim/releases) page:
+Depending on your OS or distribution you may not have a latest stable release available; it's always a good idea to check first, otherwise you can grab what you need from the neovim [releases](https://github.com/neovim/neovim/releases) page:

-Currently I'm using `Pop!_OS`, and the version of neovim from `apt` isn't recent enough, so for linux we'll need to grab it from the repo releases page.
+Currently I'm using `Pop!_OS`, and the version of neovim from `apt` isn't recent enough, so for linux I need to grab it from the repo releases page.

 __linux__
 ```bash